Unicon/cas-mfa/README.md

 The intention is to develop a solution that can be adopted by current CAS adopters.

-# What are these directories
+# What are these directories?

 This project is currently structured as three sub-projects